 When it was released

 watchOS2 introduced several new features and capabilities.
-The new OS added several Watch Faces, including cityscapes and Time-Lapse, which enables turning the Crown to fast-forward to view weather forecasts for the future, for example.
-Additional Complications, the important information items that can be customized and added to a Watch Face display, were included with watchOS2, too.
+The new OS added several Watch Faces, including cityscapes and Time-Lapse, which enables turning the Crown to fast forward to view future weather forecasts, for example.
+Additional Complications, the important information items that can be customized and added to a Watch Face display, were included with watchOS2.

 - The curious case of the Apple Watch launch (TechRepublic)

 Apple Watch models can be purchased at Apple retail stores, from Apple's website, or using the iOS Apple Store app.
 Several authorized retail outlets, such as Macy's, also sell the watches.

 Apple Watch Series 1 models are available with an aluminum case and sport band.
 38mm models begin at $269.
 42mm models begin at $299.

 The Apple Watch Series 2 begins at $369, features aluminum cases with sport, woven, or nylon bands or stainless steel cases with sport, stainless steel, or leather bands.
 Both 38mm and 42mm models are available.

 The Apple Watch Nike+ model begins at $369 and are available in both 38mm and 42mm sizes.
 The co-branded model features an aluminum case and a Nike sport band.

 Special Hermés versions, the Apple Watch Series 2 Hermés edition, start at $1,149, feature a stainless steel case and Hermés dress and Apple sport bands.
 Unique models are available in 38mm and 42mm versions.